thumbsup/thumbsup/README.md

   --original-videos  Copy and allow download of full-size videos  [boolean] [default: false]

 Options:
-  --version  Show version number  [boolean]
-  --help     Show help  [boolean]
+  --version           Show version number  [boolean] --help              Show help  [boolean]
-  --config   Path to JSON config file  [string]
+  --config            Path to JSON config file  [string] --parallel-threads  Number of threads to use for processing (default: # of cpu cores)  [number]

 The optional JSON config should contain a single object with one key per argument, not including the leading "--".
 For example: